jj5/kickass-crypto/README.md

 these accessors so you should be able to override them reliably.

-Most calls to PHP built-in functions are done by slim wrappers via protected functions on KickassCrypto.
+Most calls to PHP built-in functions are done by slim wrappers via protected functions on `KickassCrypto`.
 These are defined in the `PHP_WRAPPER` trait.
 This indirection allows for certain PHP function invocations to be intercepted and potentially modified.
 This has been done primarily to support fault injection during unit testing, but you could use for other purposes to change implementation particulars.

-Things which are considered sensitive in KickassCrypto are defined as private and/or final.
+Things which are considered sensitive in `KickassCrypto` are defined as private and/or final.
 If it's not private and it's not private it's fair game for overriding.
 Particularly the instance methods with start with "do_" were specifically made to be replaced or intercepted by implementers.